chinchang/hint.css/CONTRIBUTING.md

 Once you have the dependencies installed, run `grunt` from the project directory.
 This will run the default grunt task which compiles the SCSS files into `hint.css` file.

+Though this should be sufficient for building the library for testing, in case you want to build the minified version as well you can run the `grunt deploy` command instead.

 #Things to remember
 - Do not fix multiple issues in a single commit.
 Keep them one thing per commit so that they can be picked easily incase only few commits require to be merged.